vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 * Absence of perfect multicollinearity among predictors - that is that none of the predictors can be expressed as a copy or a linear combination of other predictors.
 * Independence of errors - absence of correlation among errors in different output values.
 * Normal distribution of the error term with the mean value of 0.
-* Homoscedasticity - constant variance of error regardless of the values of independent variables.
+* [Homoscedasticity]({{ site.baseurl }}{% link _posts/2019-08-18-heteroscedasticity.md %}) - constant variance of error regardless of the values of independent variables.

 If not all of the assumptions satisfied then the model might not have some of the required variables which explain the bahaviour of errors, or instead might have redundant variables causing multicolinearity.
+Or maybe the relationship among variables is non-linear.

+## Hypothesis testing in linear regression

+In scope of linear regression we may want to test the significance of the model in general, and the significance of each individual parameter.

+### Significance of the parameters

+When testing the parameters we perform the [hypothesis test]({{ site.baseurl }}{% link _posts/2021-01-21-hypothesis-testing.md %}) of whether a given parameter is equal to 0:

+&nbsp;&nbsp;&nbsp;&nbsp;
+$H_0: \beta_i = 0$

+&nbsp;&nbsp;&nbsp;&nbsp;
+$H_a: \beta_i \ne 0.6$

+So for a given significance level $t$-statistic is calculated:

+&nbsp;&nbsp;&nbsp;&nbsp;
+$t = \frac{\beta_i - 0}{s_i}$

+where $s_i$ is the standard error of the coefficient which is the square root of its variance, and the variance of the coefficients may be estimated with the covariance matrix, as described [here]({{ site.baseurl }}{% link _posts/2019-08-10-correlation.md %}).

+If the resulting $t$-statistic has corresponding $p$-value less than the significance level then the null hypothesis is rejected, and the parameter of the regression is considered significant.

+### Significance of the model

 ## Validation of assumptions

 Linear regression is safe to apply if all of the assumptions are satisfied.
-Using the Boston house prices dataset I'll perform a typical check in order to ascertain whether it is reasonable to apply linear regression to predict prices.
+Using the Boston house prices dataset let's perform a typical check in order to ascertain whether it is reasonable to apply linear regression to predict prices.

 ### Linear relationship

-This can be validated by checking [correlation coefficients]({{ site.baseurl }}{% link _posts/2019-10-27-linear-least-squares.md %}) between predictors and the dependent variable.
+This can be validated by checking [correlation coefficients]({{ site.baseurl }}{% link _posts/2019-08-10-correlation.md %}) between predictors and the dependent variable.
 Coefficients with absolute values closer 1 hint at linear relationship between variables.
 Below is the plot of the relationship between price and some of the predictors.

 ![](/assets/images/regression/correlation_example2.png){: .align-center}